Time eater mailbox?

 My conclusion: I’m an email monster

-In the morning in the office, the first thing I open is the mailbox and immediately the incoming emails determine my working day.
+In the morning at the office, the first thing I open is my mailbox and immediately the incoming emails determine my working day.
 And so far I have been actively involved in the spread of the email horror.
+The right point to get rid of the time eater mailbox.

 Sabine Friedersdorf, Marketing Manager, GEDYS IntraWare.